microsoft/ai-developer/Labs/ai-develeper-combine.md

       ![](./media/image_102.png)

-1. Add the following code to the file:
+1. Add the following code to the file and save the file:

       ```
        using System.ComponentModel;
        using System.Text.Json.Serialization;
        using Azure;
        using Azure.Search.Documents;
        using Azure.Search.Documents.Indexes;
        using Azure.Search.Documents.Models;
        using Microsoft.SemanticKernel;
        using Microsoft.SemanticKernel.Embeddings;
        using System.Text;

        namespace BlazorAI.Plugins
        {
           public class ContosoSearchPlugin
           {
             private readonly ITextEmbeddingGenerationService _textEmbeddingGenerationService;
             private readonly SearchIndexClient _indexClient;